Kura–Araxes culture: Viticulture

 Viticulture and wine-making were widely practised in the area from the earliest times.
 Viticulture even goes back to the earlier Shulaveri-Shomu culture.

 The earliest evidence of domesticated grapes in the world has been found at Gadachrili Gora, near the village of Imiri, Marneuli Municipality, in southeastern Republic of Georgia; carbon-dating points to the date of about 6000 BC.

 Grape pips dating back to the V-IVth millennia BC were found in Shulaveri; others dating back to the IVth millennium BC were found in Khizanaant Gora—all in this same 'Shulaveri area' of the Republic of Georgia.

 A theory has been suggested by Stephen Batiuk that the Kura-Araxes folk may have spread Vitis vinifera vine and wine technology to the "Fertile Crescent"—to Mesopotamia and the Eastern Mediterranean.
 The spread of the wine-goblet form, such as represented by the Khirbet Kerak ware, is clearly associated with these peoples.
 The same applies to the large ceramic vessels used for grape fermentation.

+Religion

+The bearers of the Shengavit culture had a complex religious system.
+In the central part of the Mokhrablur settlement III construction horizon, a volume-spatial creation was uncovered: a structure-tower with a rectangular plan (7.4 × 5.5 m) constructed with hard tuff, in the eastern part of which a 3.9 m one-piece basalt altar was placed.
+Near this stone structure, clay buildings and ash pits were uncovered, in which the ashes of the sacred hearths had been accumulated.
+Many tufa idols and clay hearths were excavated in the Shengavit settlement.

+In 2012 a complex cult system was excavated—a room with a rectangular plan, designed specifically for ritual ceremonies, inside which a clay altar decorated with relief ornaments on its front was uncovered.
+A statue of an idol was affixed into the altar and goblets for libation were placed in front of the heart.
+To the right from the stairs, leading to the semi-subterranean room of the shrine, two clay–packed basins were found, in which the ashes from sacred fires were kept.
+A phallic pendant-idol was found in the shrine, which was the identifying symbol of the priestess.
+The adjacent room of the complex reflects household activities of the time.
+A similar cultic complex was found at the ancient site of Pulur (Sakyol).
+At the inside of the religious structures, terracotta cult hearths unique to the Shengavit culture were located in the altars front.
+They had diameters of up to a meter, with the edges of the inner space resembling a ship bow divided into three, the upper platforms red-painted and decorated with geometric figures.
+Statuettes of women and men and worshiped animals like horses, bulls, and rams were found near these hearths.
+The horseshoe-shaped mobile shrines with ram protomes, threelegged pedestals, phallus-shaped pendant figures were also of religious nature.